MilanVlaski/issue-tracking/README.md

   Ovo je sve tema za spring sekjuriti...
  # To do
 - [ ] Add sign in (Implement spring security so that the purchase page requires a log in.)
+  - [ ] Add a custom login page
   - [ ] Register is simple.
 Just put it in the db, plus, use a password encoder.
 (Might still want to keep a default username and password thingy, because it's simpler for manual debugging.)
+  - [] Login redirect works fine.
+Now I need a register redirect.
+And I need register to take the user straight to login, or to login the user immediately.
+However, if it's too much work, just make register redirect to login page.
+I think every page does this anyway.
+  - [ ] Make it so email is used instead of username.
+Add a custom login template?
+I don't know if I will have to manually do the redirection.
-  - [ ] Use encryption for the hardcoded password.
+  - [x] Use encryption for the hardcoded password.
   - [x] But for log-in, do a test that puts in the password and username, and preload it in data.sql.
 Then in tests, put those values in.
 - [x] Add `app.js` that can take FormData and send it as json, to the form's action attribute.
 - [x] Create a `/purchase` website with a purchase form.
 It should receive data from the client.